jython/devguide/pullrequest.rst

 ===========================

 .. warning:: At present, this is not much modified from the CPython base.
-   This describes the PR-based process used by CPython on GitHub, which works for Jython in a limited form.
-(You can submit a PR, but we export a patch.)
+   This describes the PR process used by CPython on GitHub, which works for Jython with some adjustment.
-   The traditional Jython process is based on :doc:`patches submitted to the tracker <patch_hg_jy>`.

 Introduction
 ------------

-CPython uses a workflow based on pull requests.
-What this means is that you create a branch in Git, make your changes, push those changes to your fork on GitHub (``origin``), and then create a pull request against the official CPython repository (``upstream``).
+Jython uses a workflow based on pull requests.
+What this means is that you create a branch in Git, make your changes, push those changes to your fork on GitHub (``origin``), and then create a pull request against the official Jython repository (``upstream``).

 .. _pullrequest-quickguide: